-Use your physical storefront: Your loyal customers likely represent a large percentage of your existing revenue base.
+Use your physical storefront.
+Your loyal customers likely represent a large percentage of your existing revenue base.
 Even if you are presently unable to service them at your storefront, that is, as of this moment, likely the primary anchor for you in their minds.
-Put up an external sign (especially if your storefront is closed) and/or internal signage (if you’re still open for business but preparing for a range of outcomes in the future) telling customers where to find you online.
+Put up an external sign (especially if your storefront is closed) or internal signage (if you’re still open for business but preparing for a range of outcomes in the future) telling customers where to find you online.
 Depending on your region and clientele, it may be most natural to direct customers to a website, a QR code, or a search query on a popular platform.

-Some businesses have even had success in using Whatspp and similar messaging services as a virtual storefront: take orders via text, send the customer an invoice with embedded payment options, then arrange to get them the goods.
+Some businesses have even had success in using WhatsApp and similar messaging services as a virtual storefront: take orders via text, send the customer an invoice with embedded payment options, then arrange to get them the goods.

 Taking payments from your customers